V.F. Corporation (VFC) is destined for greater heights as its last quarter sales were 3,081 M - News Daemon

 V.F.
 Corporation (NYSE: VFC) Trading Performance Indicators

-Take a look at V.F.
-Corporation’s (VFC) current performance indicators.
-Last quarter, stock had a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.99.
+Check out the current performance indicators for V.F.
+Corporation (VFC).
+In the past quarter, the stock posted a quick ratio of 0.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.03.

 Technical Analysis of V.F.
 Corporation (VFC)

-V.F.
-Corporation (NYSE: VFC) saw its 5-day average volume 4.35 million, a negative change from its year-to-date volume of 4.95 million.
-As of the previous 9 days, the stock’s Stochastic %D was 61.03%.
-Additionally, its Average True Range was 1.16.
+The latest stats from [V.F.
+Corporation, VFC] show that its last 5-days average volume of 6.4 million was superior to 5.26 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 71.13%.
+Additionally, its Average True Range was 1.18.

-At the time of writing, stock’s 50-day Moving Average is $29.75, while its 200-day Moving Average is $39.34.
-Nevertheless, the first resistance level for the watch stands at $30.95 in the near term.
-At $31.45, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $32.10.
-If the price goes on to break the first support level at $29.80, it is likely to go to the next support level at $29.15.
-Assuming the price breaks the second support level, the third support level stands at $28.65.
+At the time of writing, stock’s 50-day Moving Average is $29.56, while its 200-day Moving Average is $38.70.
+Now, the first resistance to watch is $31.39.
+This is followed by the second major resistance level at $32.16.
+The third major resistance level sits at $32.82.
+If the price goes on to break the first support level at $29.96, it is likely to go to the next support level at $29.30.
+Assuming the price breaks the second support level, the third support level stands at $28.53.

 V.F.
 Corporation (NYSE: VFC) Key Stats